br4ch1st0chr0n3/vforces/README.md

 1. Tests passed!

 ## binary-heap-benchmark
+This is a benchmark for [@MikeMirzayanov](https://github.com/MikeMirzayanov)'s [binary-heap-benchmark](https://github.com/MikeMirzayanov/binary-heap-benchmark)
 * See [simple setup](README.md#simple-setup), but instead of `1661D` type `binary-heap-benchmark`
 * Running 9 times on an array with 1e8 elements shows `Sorted on average in 746 ms`
 * The solution is [here](./solutions/binary-heap-benchmark/sol.v)
 * Compile the program to check its syntax
     ```
     v solutions/binary-heap-benchmark/sol.v
     ```